-Although modeling is not part of the scientific objectives of Clime, the project-team has complete access to models through collaborations with CEREA (Centre d'Enseignement et de Recherche en Environnement Atmosphérique, École des Ponts ParisTech): the models from Polyphemus (pollution forecasting from local to regional scales) and Code_Saturne (urban scale).
-In regard to other modeling domains, such as meteorology and oceanography, Clime accesses models through co-operation with LOCEAN (Laboratoire d'OCEANographie et du climat, UPMC).
+Although modeling is not part of the scientific objectives of Clime, the project-team has complete access to air quality models through collaborations with École des Ponts ParisTech and EDF R&D: the models from Polyphemus (pollution forecasting from local to regional scales) and Code_Saturne (urban scale).
+In regard to other modeling domains, such as oceanography and meteorology, Clime accesses models through co-operation with LOCEAN (Laboratoire d'OCEANographie et du climat, UPMC) and Météo-France.